Chopium/ClowderBridge/README.md

 It has features like anonymized user tracking through device hashing, admin/user privileges, local storage/backups of datasets, and a master switch for shaping the online space.

-It can also load videos, pictures, and Unity Asset Bundles, tho the code for handling the Unity side of that is brittle.
+It can also load videos, pictures, and Unity Asset Bundles.
+3D model loading can be handled through Trilib, but as that's a paid Unity package, the function has been stripped.

 ## Getting Started